SamsungInternet/snapwat/README.md

 [sna**pwa**t](https://snapw.at) is a demo to showcase progressive web app capabilities.

-The idea of the app is to let you doodle and add emojis etc. on top of photos and videos.
+The idea of the app is to let you doodle and add emojis etc. on top of photos or your live camera feed.
-Right now you can snap selfie stills from your camera view with your lovely drawings and emojis on top.

 <img src="docs/snapwat-snapshots.png?raw=true" alt="A snapwat" width="600px"/>

-Choosing a photo from your gallery should be coming soon and recording videos may come later...

 ## How to use it